 So, we now know that feeding your gut microbiome is essential and can be done through the foods you eat as well as supplements.
 But there are specific benefits of opting for a prebiotic supplement rather than simply counting on your food to nourish your gut microorganisms.

-We’ll review some of the advantages of adding supplements — and, specifically, Gaia Herbs Microbiome Food — to your daily regimen.
+We’ll review some of the advantages of adding supplements—and, specifically, Gaia Herbs Microbiome Food—to your daily regimen.

 Traditional Health Benefits of Prebiotic Supplements

-As we mentioned earlier, one of the advantages of taking a prebiotic supplement is that many of them, like our Microbiome Food, are packed with potent blends of beneficial herbs and plants that you probably don’t get in your everyday diet.
+As we mentioned earlier, one of the advantages of taking a prebiotic supplement is that many of them, like our Microbiome Food, are packed with synergistic blends of beneficial herbs and plants that you probably don’t get in your everyday diet.

 This helps support the various nutritional needs of the many good bacteria in your gut.*